Issue #1755

 You're right.
 I just checked the firmware backup I made before flashing to Replicant and build.prop says it is 4.4.2.

-Updated by Wolfgang Wiedmeyer about 7 years ago
+Updated by Wolfgang Wiedmeyer over 7 years ago

 For Replicant 6.0, I updated the kernel drivers which should solve this issue.